2008 United States presidential election in Pennsylvania: Analysis

 John McCain, however, did best in Southwestern Pennsylvania around Pittsburgh, a part of Appalachia and the central, rural "T".
 Central Pennsylvania is a Republican stronghold; John McCain won the vast majority of its counties, often by substantial margins.
 However, Southwestern Pennsylvania, until recently, was the most Democratic region of the state outside of Philadelphia.
 Historically, when a Democrat carried Pennsylvania, the entire lower-left corner of the state from Pittsburgh to Johnstown was coated blue.
 The heavily unionized, Appalachian counties in and around Pittsburgh strongly voted against Ronald Reagan in 1984; in that election the only other county in the state to vote Democratic was Philadelphia.
-In 2008, however, the Republicans won every single county in Southwestern Pennsylvania except for Allegheny County, home to Pittsburgh.
+But in 2008, McCain flipped Washington, Beaver, and Fayette counties for the first time since 1972, leaving Allegheny County, home to Pittsburgh, as the sole remaining blue county.
 It was one of the few regions of the country in which Obama did worse than John Kerry.
 This largely mirrored Obama's struggles in Appalachia throughout the Democratic primary, when voters in this region strongly backed Hillary Clinton.

 As of the 2024 presidential election, this is the last election in which Carbon County, Elk County, Cambria County, and Berks County voted for the Democratic candidate.
 During the same election at the state level, Democrats picked up two seats in the Pennsylvania House of Representatives, but Republicans picked up one seat in the Pennsylvania Senate.
 Democrats also picked up a seat in the U.S. House of Representatives in Pennsylvania's 3rd Congressional District as Democrat Kathy Dahlkemper defeated seven-term incumbent Republican Phil English by a 2.48% margin of victory.
 Dahlkemper received 51.24% of the vote while English took in 48.76%.